Literary space

-Literary space – a model of the world presented in a literary work.
+Literary space refers to the model of the world presented in a literary work.

 Approaches to literary space

 The past approach

 Space in the 20th century was regarded as a part of various literary spheres, such as the narrative situation.
 It changed only in the last decade of the period.
 Since then literary space has been treated as an independent and unique entity, semantic centre of the work, while such notions as the time of action or characters became its particularizations.

 The modern approaches

 Juri Lotman

 The first person to approach the issue of literary space from the semiotic point of view was Juri Lotman.
 According to Lotman, artistic space is only a model of real space, not its copy.
 He argued that the information provided by the text about space is incomplete and, consequently, space also is not complete.
-Being discontinued (what is not mentioned in the text does not exist), space cannot be reconstructed by the implied reader (Lotman 1977, Przestrzeń artystyczna w prozie Gogola, p.213).
+Being discontinued (what is not mentioned in the text does not exist), space cannot be reconstructed by the implied reader (Lotman 1977, Przestrzeń artystyczna w prozie Gogola, p.
+213).

 What is more, Lotman broached in his literary studies the question of the relationship between space in the text and space of the real world.
 He claimed both space organisations are governed by cultural stereotypes and conventions, which serve as kind of a 'mediator' between them.
 However, while additional senses are imposed on textual space by cultural codes, extratextual space uses the reworked ones.
 Through textual hints (described customs, clothing, etc.) literary space can refer to more general knowledge of the implied reader of the empirical reality.
 The aim of this measure is to make possible the association of the fictional world with the experiential one not calling it as if by name”.

 Utilizing extratextual patterns, the author of a literary work creates their own vision of the world and they do it through the use of description.
 Limited just like description, such an authorial model does not exist beyond the textual frames and is composed of relations resulting from senses imposed on space.
 Those, in turn, may suggest non-spatial meanings (e.g. up is better, down is worse as in the case of a social hierarchy of H.G.
 Wells' The Time Machine and the Morlocks and the Eloi):Literary space represents an author's model of the world, expressed in the language of spatial representation.
 In a literary work, space models different relations of the world-picture: temporary, social, ethical and others. […] in the literary models of the world―space sometimes metaphorically adopts meanings of relations in the modelled world-structure, that are themselves not spatial at all.